MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/fonts.rst

 * Has a very small memory footprint.
 * Is fast.
 * Does not need runtime memory allocation.
-* Provides some offline tools to generate the font files (EJF).
+* Provides some offline tools to generate the font files.
 * Allows to tune the footprint of the font files (pixel opacity levels and ranges).
 * Can be extended to provide additional features (such as a complex layout manager).